-The evolved a design based on the Phoenix P5 Cork Mk III flying boat produced by Phoenix Dynamo (who were one of the companies that amalgamated with Dick, Kerr & Co of Preston and the Coventry Ordnance Works to form The English Electric Co Ltd).
+They evolved a design based on the Phoenix P5 Cork Mk III flying boat produced by Phoenix Dynamo Company.
+Phoenix were one of the companies that would later amalgamate with Dick, Kerr & Co of Preston and the Coventry Ordnance Works to form The English Electric Co Ltd.

-Traditionally, flying boat hulls had been made by boat builders and delivered bare to the aircraft works.
-However, for this project and for the first time, English Electric would build the hull themselves at Preston, using specially recruited boat-building staff.
+Traditionally, flying boat hulls had been made by boat builders and delivered bare to the appropriate aircraft works.
+However, for this project and for the first time, English Electric would build the hull themselves at their factory in Preston, using specially recruited boat-building staff.

-The Kingston (N168) was taken to Lytham for final assembly in April 1924 and on 22nd May 1924 the Kingston was launched into the Ribble estuary.
-Piloted by Major HG Brackley (then Air Superintendent of Imperial Airways) he was joined by a crew comprising CJ Blackburn, (Observer) and WA Bannister (Engineer).
+The Kingston prototype (N168) was taken to Lytham for final assembly in April 1924, and on 22nd May that year it was launched into the Ribble estuary.
+Piloted by Major HG Brackley (who was the Air Superintendent of Imperial Airways), he was joined by a crew comprising CJ Blackburn (Observer) and WA Bannister (Engineer).

-Whereas the Kingston Mk I met type requirements and air-handling qualities, it fell short of Service requirements for overall seaworthiness.
-In particular, it had a tendency to bounce on the water on both take-off and landing and to take in an excessive amount of water during taxy and take-off phase.
+Whereas the Kingston Mk I met type requirements and air-handling qualities, it fell short of the service requirements for overall seaworthiness.
+In particular, it had a tendency to bounce on the water on both take-off and landing, as well as taking in an excessive amount of water during taxy and take-off phase.

-The Mk III, which featured a new design and method of construction, returning to a wooden hull and it proved to be the most successful of all the P5 Kingston aircraft with good performance and seaworthiness.
+The Mk III, which featured a new design and method of construction albeit returning to a wooden hull.
+It proved to be the most successful of all the P5 Kingston aircraft with good performance and seaworthiness.

-It was1944 before English Electric Company reformed its Aircraft Department when it was awarded some wartime sub-contract work.
+It was 1944 before English Electric Company reformed its Aircraft Department after it was awarded some wartime sub-contract work.